DOES A POOL ADD VALUE TO YOUR HOME?

 For the price, does your future home buyer expect your home to have a pool?
 In some neighborhoods pools are more prevalent than others, such as golf communities, waterfront homes, or upper scale communities or some gated communities in Jacksonville.
 I’ve had customers say “at this price, the home should have a pool”.

-On the flip side, a pool home in a predominantly non-pool home neighborhood will absolutely increase the value of your home here in Florida.
+On the flip side, a pool home in a predominantly non-pool home neighborhood (like a new construction community) will absolutely increase the value of your home here in Florida.
 We are starting to see this more often in the post-covid days of people staying longer in their homes and making more upgrades.

 Key Factor #4: Pool Landscaping